-The Coaches Museum is the largest museum of its type in the world.
-It is open 10 Am to 6 PM daily and closed Wednesdays.
+The National Coach Museum is the largest museum of its type in the world and showcases an impressive range of vehicles dating from the 17th, 18th and 19th centuries.
+It's open 10am to 6pm daily and closed Wednesdays.

 Saint George’s castle, built by the Moors, is less than an hour’s drive outside Lisbon.
 This mountain castle is one of the most picturesque in Portugal.